 I = dQ/dt.
-Current is the flow of charge, Q, per unit of time.
-This can be imagined as the flow of electrons (or positrons).
+Current is the flow of charge.
+Q is measured in Coulombs, Q, per unit of time; a Coulomb is about $10^{19}$ electrons.
+So current is the flow of electrons (or positrons).

-J is current density, that is I current per unit area or ampere per square meter, $A/m^2$ .
+J is current density, that is I current flow per unit area or ampere per square meter, A/m.
+An analogy would be the number of cars passing through a wide intersection.
+At times 4 cars go thru, at other times only one car passes.